qorix-group/process_description/process/process_areas/implementation/implementation_workflow.rst

    The Implementation Verification of the Detailed Design and Code consists of the following topics
      - Detailed Design and Code Inspection
-     - Static and Dynamic Code Analysis performed by a tool
+     - Static and Dynamic Code Analysis performed by a tool.
+Acceptance criteria are defined in the Verification Plan :need:`gd_temp__verification_plan`.